 Every insurer that is licensed to underwrite workers’ compensation insurance in California is required to have a dispute process to facilitate the resolution of policyholders’ issues.
 Similarly, the WCIRB has a dispute resolution process.
-This requirement is found in the Insurance Code, and the applicable regulations, including Title 10 of the California Code of Regulations (Article 9.7 Section 2509.40, et seq.), Section VIII of the California Workers’ Compensation Experience Rating Plan—1995 (ERP), and Part 1, Section V, of the California Workers’ Compensation Uniform Statistical Reporting Plan—1995 (USRP).
+This requirement is found in the Insurance Code, and the applicable regulations, including Title 10 of the California Code of Regulations (Article 9.7 Section 2509.40, et seq.), Section VII of the California Workers’ Compensation Experience Rating Plan—1995 (ERP), and Part 1, Section V, of the California Workers’ Compensation Uniform Statistical Reporting Plan—1995 (USRP).

 A policyholder can file a dispute with the WCIRB regarding classifications assigned on their WCIRB Inspection Report, the calculation of their experience modification, or the combinability of entities for experience rating purposes.
 Premium disputes, employment status and claims handling issues are not within the WCIRB’s jurisdiction and should not be raised in a dispute filed with the WCIRB.
 These issues should be directed to the insurer.
 There are three steps in the WCIRB’s dispute process: the initial Inquiry, which could be followed by a Complaint and Request for Action, and, if necessary, a Request for Reconsideration.